 I’m Nicholas Swatz, an award-winning and internationally-published photographer living and working in the Pacific Northwest.
 I am passionate about the outdoors, preserving the beauty of Mother Nature and increasing awareness of conservation while advocating for more accessibility.

 I am in constant awe and wonder of our natural world and it’s workings, and it is my life’s passion to inspire others to care just as deeply and hold reverence for the lands we walk on.
+I find great joy in learning about our natural world, and ways in which I can live my life more in harmony with nature.

 “The power of language is not to be underestimated.
 Simple changes in our language can completely change our perceptions, our ways of thinking and knowing, and our actions.
 A new language will help us to consciously transition toward and Indigenous ecology.
 It will provide the freedom we need to shift into the relational worldview.”